jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 The oscillator moves above the zero line when aroonUp moves above the aroonDown.
 The oscillator drops below the zero line when the aroonDown moves above the aroonDown.

 # Conclusion
-This paper illustrates how kdb/q can be used to perform commonly used trade analytics that are not out-of-the-box but can be efficiently implemented using in-built functions.
-The functions outlined range from moving averages to more complex functions like Relative Strenght Index And Moving Average Convergence Divergence.
-There is a discussion how traders and quatitative analysts use these common trend indicators and oscillators to trigger buy/sell signals .
-The indicators also offer them a clearer image of the current market.
-This only touches the tip of the iceburg of what can be done in analytics but it emphasises how powerful kdb can be in data analytics.
-Libraries of custom built analytic functions can be created with ease and in a short space of time.
-This paper also highlights our visualisation tool, Kx Analyst, and shows how easily it can be implemented to display statistics in a clear graphical manner.
+This paper illustrates how kdb+/q can be applied to perform commonly used trade analytics that are not out-of-the-box but can be efficiently implemented using primitive functions.
+The functions outlined range from moving averages to more complex functions like Relative Strength Index And Moving Average Convergence Divergence which are used by quants and traders in building out a much more powerful analytics solution.
+The common trend indicators outlined are a method of triggering buy/sell signals, while also offering them a clearer image of the current market.
+This only touches the tip of the iceberg of what can be done in analytics but it emphasises how powerful kdb+ can be in a data analytics solution.
+Libraries of custom built analytic functions can be created with ease and in a short space of time which can be applied to realtime and historic data.
+This paper also highlights Kx Analyst a visualisation tool used to display statistics in a clear graphical manner.
+Kx Analyst provides the ability to graphically display the output of the functions in the same IDE as they where created.
+The combination of this library of functions and Kx Analyst provides the user faster development and proccessing times to gain meaningful insights from the data.

 [^1]: https://kx.com/blog/combining-high-frequency-cryptocurrency-venue-data-using-kdb/
 [^2]: https://www.investopedia.com/terms/m/macd.asp